ashlink11/ashlink11-original-web-app-template/README.md

 I love the way React separates logic and data with function components and hooks.
 This is the declarative style of programming: React components can be purely functional.
 The leader of the React core team is Sophie Alpert and she's personally a big inspiration to me.
 Here's a [video of Sophie Alpert, Dan Abramov and Ryan Florence introducing Hooks in 2018](https://www.youtube.com/watch?v=dpw9EHDh2bM).

+### gh-pages
+I chose GitHub pages to deploy a production link of my web app so other can view it and verify that it's a real React app and verify the files are properly compressed with React by viewing the file sizes in the Chrome DevTools Network tab.
+To deploy, I primarily used the `Create React App Docs - Deployment - GitHub Pages Tutorial`(https://create-react-app.dev/docs/deployment#github-pages).

 ### docker
 I chose Docker because I want to know as much about DevOps and infrastructure to inform me as a developer.
 I want to eventually be able to architect and maintain an entire enterprise web-app from scratch.
 So, right now, I've got to start with Docker.
 Containerization is great because it solves the problem of "this doesn't work on my computer".
-I will set up the build process of using the `package.json` file and running `yarn install` when I create my `Dockerfile`.
+I set up the build process of using the `package.json` file and running `yarn install` when I create my `Dockerfile`.
 This installs all the dependencies inside the container, fresh each time.
 Additionally, containers are much much smaller than Virtual Machines (VMs), which were traditionally used for cloud infrastructure to create a secure, reliable, scalable web-app environment.
 The next steps after learning Docker are to build microservices, orchestrate the containers with Kubernetes, and practice with messaging queues, cloud providers, etc., etc.

 ***